 Download: Pandora (Free)

 If you’re using an Android device already, there’s a good chance it came with Google Maps installed.
 Google Maps is the gold standard of mapping, and the app lives up to that reputation.

 It has all sorts of little features in it now, like adding a stop along your route or downloading offline maps, that make it even better than it used to be.
 Look for no further for the leader of the navigation world.

-Download: Google Maps (Free) on the Play Store
+Download: Google Maps (Free)

 Even though it was purchased by Google a while back, Waze has yet to be folded into Google Maps and still manages to stand out with extra features like warnings about accidents and speedtraps.

 The interface is a tad more dated that Google Maps, but many people swear by the app and actually prefer that aesthetic.

 Download: Waze (Free)

 If you’re trying to live a Google-free life, HERE Maps is probably your best bet.
 It offers a nice simple interface that manages to not look to much like a Google Maps copycat.

 It works internationally and has integrations with a bunch of other apps, like Wikipedia, to offer you information about areas you visit.
 It’s definitely worth a try if you’re not feeling Google Maps or Waze.